osekoo/hands-on-spark-streaming/README.md

 3. **Web Dashboard**: Create a real-time web interface using Flask or Django.
 4. **Advanced NLP**: Use SpaCy or NLTK for better tokenization and stopword removal.

-This comprehensive tutorial covers the entire pipeline, providing a strong foundation for real-time data processing applications.